trashuncle/TrashUncle-Shadow_Masks/README.md

 I suggest starting with Trinitron_Simple_Bright.txt

 Each one has it's own charm, but a lot of them are just to test to see what can be done.

+If you would like a sorted version, download the TrashUncle Masks (Sorted).zip